 Even from the most dangerous snakes, most snake bites are not always fatal, but in some instances can be.
 The best thing is to avoid encounters with snakes.
 Here are a few ways to do this.

-- Carry a walking stick, tap the ground as you walk.
-A snake will likely attack the stick, instead of you, if it feels threatened.
+- Carry a walking stick and tap the ground as you walk.
+A snake will likely attack the stick instead of you if it feels threatened.

-- Wear a headlight or carry a flashlight at night if you can see the snakes you and avoid an encounter.
+- Wear a headlight or flashlight at night if you can see the snakes and avoid an encounter.

 - Wear long pants in addition to boots to protect your leg.

 Playing dead to avoid being mauled by a bear is probably the most well-known survival tip.
 But does it work?